Citrus Fennel Salad

 - meatballs or sausages (try air fried Greek meatballs)

-- baked or air fried salmon, or another kind of meat, fish or other protein.
+- 10-minute salmon with yogurt dill sauce, or another kind of meat, fish or other protein.

 To make this into a light meal with chicken, fish or another protein, stir through cooked quinoa, couscous or any other kind of grain (you may wish to add a little more of the dressing).